TreacherousDev/Treacherous/README.md

 -------   -------
 ```
 We then proceed with the folllowing sequence:
-1. Get all children of the current cell.
-2. For each child, do as follows:
+1. For each marked cell, do as follows:
-   1. Get all non-empty neighbors
+   1. Get all its non-empty neighbors
    2. Get the powerset of the combination of all non-empty neighbors (include empty)
    3. For each set in the powerset, append the parent direction and get the sum of all elements in each set.
 Store the values in a list called room_selection
    5. Select 1 random element from room_selection and set it as the new value of the current cell
-   6. Mark all the opening directions of the current cell, excluding the direction of its parent
+   6. Mark all the opening directions of the current cell based in its value (room ID), excluding the direction of its parent
    7. For each marked direction, set it as a child of the current cell.
-3. If there exists at least 1 element in next_active_cells:
-   1. Move the contents of next_active_cells to active_cells
-   2. Run the algorithm again.
+2. Get the next batch of marked directions and repeat.

 Let's run through this algorithm step by step and simulate the map in real time.
-In the example earlier, the root room has two children: (0,1) and (1,0)
+In the example earlier, there are 2 marked cells: [0, 1] and [1, 0]
-We iterate through all children starting with (0, 1).
-In the diagram below, X will be used to show the currently selected child.
+We iterate through all marked cells starting with [0, 1].
+The symbol X will be used to show the currently selected child.
 ```
 -------
 ---X---